 Understanding Omega Fatty Acids

-Omega fatty acids are a group of essential fats the body cannot produce in sufficient amounts on its own.
+Omega fatty acids are a group of essential fats that the body cannot produce in sufficient amounts on its own.
 The three main types — omega-3, omega-6, and omega-9 — serve distinct functions:

 - Omega-3s are well-known for their anti-inflammatory effects, supporting heart, brain, joint, and skin health.